Open Bible Data Home About News OET Key

 UST Now I will address you, Ezra.
 The God whom you worship has made you wise.
 Therefore, I want you to appoint men who can settle disputes between people and interpret God’s laws for all of the Jews in the province west of the Euphrates River.
 They must do this for all of those who know the laws of this God, and all of you must teach God’s laws to those who do not know them.

-BSB ¶ And you, Ezra, according to the wisdom of your God which you possess, are to appoint magistrates and judges to judge all the people west of the Euphrates—all who know the laws of your God.
-And you are to teach these laws to anyone who does not know them.
+BSB And you, Ezra, according to the wisdom of your God, which you possess are to appoint magistrates and judges to judge all the people west of the Euphrates—all who know the laws of your God.
+And you are to teach [these laws] to anyone who does not know them.

-WEB You, Ezra, according to the wisdom of your God that is in your hand, appoint magistrates and judges who may judge all the people who are beyond the River, who all know the laws of your God; and teach him who doesn’t know them.
+WEBBE You, Ezra, according to the wisdom of your God that is in your hand, appoint magistrates and judges who may judge all the people who are beyond the River, who all know the laws of your God; and teach him who doesn’t know them.

 NET “Now you, Ezra, in keeping with the wisdom of your God which you possess, appoint judges and court officials who can arbitrate cases on behalf of all the people who are in Trans-Euphrates who know the laws of your God.
 Those who do not know this law should be taught.